Monday, February 19, 2018

-Spoiler level here will be mild, nothing you wouldn't have seen in a trailer or remember from the news.
+Spoiler level here will be mild, nothing you wouldn't know from the trailers.

-The Post clocks in at 116 minutes and is rated PG13 for "language and brief war violence."
+Early Man clocks in at 89 minutes and is rated PG for "rude humor and some action."

 Until next time...